-A cold chain is a storage, transportation, and distribution of temperature-sensitive cargo.
-Certain food items, meat, fish, pharmaceutical drugs, etc. are examples of goods that require the cold chain.
-Modern refrigerated containers known as reefers are used to transport such products from one point to another.
+A cold chain is storing, transporting, and distributing temperature-sensitive cargo.
+Certain food items, meat, fish, pharmaceutical drugs, etc., are examples of goods that require the cold chain—modern refrigerated containers known as reefers transport such products from one point to another.

-Before the reefer container came into the picture, goods that were required to be kept cold were transported on blocks of ice kept inside trucks.
-Another alternative available to shippers then was to wait for the cold season to transport such goods!
+Before the reefer container came into the picture, goods that were required to be kept cold were transported on blocks of ice held inside trucks.
+Another alternative to shippers was to wait for the cold season to transport such goods!

-Drayage plays an important role in cold chain logistics.
-It is critical that the cold chain is unbroken at any point in time during the transfer of the cargo from the shipper’s warehouse to its final destination.
+Drayage plays a vital role in cold chain logistics.
+The cold chain must be unbroken during the cargo transfer from the shipper’s warehouse to its final destination.
 Drayage helps overcome lengthy waiting periods that can impact the cold chain negatively.

 Ports Drayage Truck Registry (PDTR)

 Some ports, especially in the US, maintain a Ports Drayage Truck Registry (PDTR).
 This register maintains a list of the registered trucks that can enter and exit the port for the authorized drop-off and pick-up of containers.

 The main function of the PDTR is to monitor and take steps to control emissions from the diesel trucks and other diesel-powered automobiles that enter and exit the port precincts.

 It encourages eco-friendly, clean-air technologies that can replace diesel power which is seen as the main culprit in the discharge of particulate matter and emission of nitrogen oxides and sulfur oxides into the atmosphere.